Graniteville Mill – Graniteville, South Carolina

-The mill continued its success over the decades, though Gregg’s paternalistic views of its workers gave way to independence.
+The mill continued its success over the decades, though Gregg’s paternalism eventually gave way to independence.
 Graniteville Academy, now Leavelle McCampbell Middle School, was sold to Aiken County in 1960 and currently operates as an Aiken County public school.
-The Graniteville Manufacturing Company, which had owned and maintained the community’s housing, eventually sold all of the small mill homes to private owners by the 1960s.
+The Graniteville Manufacturing Company, which once owned and maintained the community’s housing, sold all of the small mill homes to private owners by the 1960s.

 In 1996 Graniteville Manufacturing was purchased by Avondale Mills, a company that produced denim and flannel.
 However, on January 6, 2005, a devastating train wreck occurred in the heart of the community when a Norfolk Southern train hit another parked train, releasing chlorine gas into the air and killing nine people.
 Thousands more were displaced from their homes.
 This disaster led to the closing of Avondale Mills in 2006.

 The Graniteville Mill is listed in the National Register:

 The Graniteville Historic District consists of the Graniteville Canal, which dates to 1846; the original two and one-half story Graniteville Mill constructed of locally quarried granite and completed in 1849; twenty-six original workers’ houses in Early Gothic Revival style, most of whose exteriors are virtually unaltered; nine other units of early mill housing; the 1847 Graniteville Academy where operatives children were educated at company expense; and the Early Gothic Revival St. John’s Methodist Church, designed by Charleston architect E.B.
 White and completed in 1849.